wmglab-duke/ascent/docs/source/Validation.md

 </table>

-We also collected and measured images of 100 µm Micro-Leads cuffs, which had a different cross section from the larger diameter cuffs and are therefore reported separately (Figure B and Table B).
+We also collected and measured images of 100 µm Micro-Leads cuffs, which had a different cross-section from the larger diameter cuffs and are therefore reported separately (Figure B and Table B).

 ![Inline image](uploads/747bd48c061bdcb72a15ec008a31009c/Picture18.jpg)

 Figure B. Micro-Leads cuff measurements taken for 100 µm inner diameter cuffs.
-Inner diameter (ID) displacement is defined from the center of the circle of the outer diameter (OD) to the center of the semi-circle for the inner diameter.
+Inner diameter (ID) displacement is defined from the center of the circle of the outer diameter (OD) to the center of the semicircle for the inner diameter.

 Table B. Cuff measurements (units: micrometer) for 100 µm inner diameter Micro-Leads cuffs.